jpmorgen/BigMultiPipe/docs/bigmultipipe.rst

 the data, which begins and ends on disk, thus side-stepping the issues of inter-process communication discussed in the `Background`_ section.
 Stream (2) is control.
-This stream is intended to control the primary processing step, but can also control pre-processing, post processing, file name creation and file writing.
+This stream is intended to control the primary processing step, but can also control pre-processing, post-processing, file name creation and file writing.
 The control stream starts as the keywords that are provided to a :class:`~bigmultipipe.BigMultiPipe` object on instantiation.
 Using Python's flexible ``**kwarg`` feature,